-Museum of Archeology of Tournai
+Museum of Archeology of Tournai (Closed for renovation)

 Located in the former Mont-de-Piété, a listed building dating from the Spanish Renaissance (1622), this museum has exceptional local and regional collections from prehistory to the Middle Ages.